 It’s no secret that the global supply chain is in chaos and has been for months.
 Thousands of shipping containers are gridlocked at both the Long Beach and Los Angeles ports.
-The crisis started during the initial Covid-19 outbreak and has since worsened.
+The crisis started during the initial Covid-19 outbreak and has since worsened, creating holiday shipping delays.

 The jam is attributed to a perfect storm of contributing factors.
 First, there was a back order of goods after Asian factories shut down during the initial Covid-19 outbreak.
 Once shipping resumed, ports were swamped with deliveries and faced major labor shortages due to the pandemic.
 Experts believe the problems at the ports could last for years— causing some big box retailers to take matters into their own hands.